iaurg/42-born2beroot/README.md

 Check ufw is working properly and list active porst `ufw status numbered`

+**UFW is**
+A firewall manager that allow or disallow access to ports, it's a netfilter.
+This type of filter creates a barrier between a public and private connection.

+The rules of the firewall can be based on:
+- ports
+- ip addresses
+- domain names
+- protocols
+- programs

 Add new rule to 8080
 `ufw allow 8080`